 - Nipple changes

-Studies have found that a number of activities can contribute to a woman getting cervical cancer, including having sexual intercourse with many partners and cigarette smoking.
+Studies have found that a number of activities can contribute to a woman getting cervical cancer, including smoking or having sexual intercourse with many partners.
 However, the good news is that cervical cancer is nearly 100% curable if it is found early.

-You are eligible for a free cervical cancer screening if you meet the general eligibility guidelines (do not have insurance, your insurance does not pay for this service, and you meet income guidelines)
+You are eligible for a free cervical cancer screening if you meet the general eligibility guidelines (you do not have insurance, your insurance does not pay for this service, and you meet income guidelines)